What is it that your company values most?

 The impact of core values on business performance can be measured through employee engagement surveys, customer feedback, retention rates, and productivity levels.
 Analyzing changes in these areas after implementing core values initiatives can provide insights into their effectiveness.
 Additionally, monitoring brand reputation and customer loyalty can also indicate the success of core value integration.

-Companies like Patagonia and Google are prime examples of excelling due to strong core values.
+Companies like Patagonia and Google are prime examples of companies that excel due to their strong core values.
 Patagonia’s commitment to environmental sustainability has earned them a loyal customer base.
 At the same time, Google’s focus on innovation and a positive work environment has led to significant business success and employee satisfaction.
 These companies demonstrate the power of aligning business practices with core values.